 9- The Apartment

 Second, I want you to enjoy my Billy Wilder’s video tribute!
-I’ve made a lot of video tributes, and this one is one of my favourites.
-The first music is “Fascination”. 🙂
+I’ve made a lot of video tributes, and this is one of my personal favourites.

-Of course, don’t forget to watch Love in the Afternoon if you haven’t done it yet and read the other entries for this blogathon!
+Of course, don’t forget to watch Love in the Afternoon and to read the other entries for this blogathon!